dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeInLogFile()`

 Checks if log file not contains specified content.
-Path is relative to `storage/logs` folder.
+Path is relative to the `storage/logs` folder.

 ```php
 $this->dontSeeInLogFile('example.log', 'Unexisting log message!');